 In my case, five seconds is an ideal setting.
 If I shut off my Mac’s screen by intentionally pressing the keystroke, I can press any key within the next five seconds to wake the display from sleep and continue using my Mac immediately.

-While the display is shut off, the machine continues to function normally as if nothing happened: you’ll still receive emails and notifications and running task won’t pause.
-I’ve actually completely disabled my screen saver: using this shortcut in conjunction with the password timeout setting described above lets me save power when needed while increase my privacy—without degrading my user experience.
+While the display is shut off, the machine continues to function normally as if nothing happened.
+You’ll still receive emails and notifications and running task won’t pause.
+I’ve actually completely disabled my screen saver: using this shortcut in conjunction with the password timeout setting described above lets me save power when needed while increasing my privacy—without degrading my user experience.

 As commenters have pointed out, you can set up Hot Corners to put the display to sleep rather than start your screen saver, which can be quite useful as well.